improving-minnesota/react-redux-workshop/labs/content/labs/06-capstone.md

 ## Extra Credit

+* Unit tests!
+Our new and changed components need tests.

+* Do you think we should test our actions & reducers?
+Any ideas on how to do it?

-* Can you figure out how to update the form validation state when login fails so the fields are styled appropriately?
+* Can you find a way to update the form validation state when login fails so the fields are styled appropriately?

-* Is there a way to leave the Login form as a presentational component?
+* Is there a way to restructure the Login form as a presentational component?

 * Try to figure out a way to tie in `react-router` to provide a `/login` route while still securing the other routes